Contact

 Email contact is appropriate for documentation-heavy submissions — for example, disputes accompanied by photographs, test reports, or licensing board documents.
 File attachments are accepted via email where the form system does not support them.

-Directory listing self-service is available for registered professionals seeking to update business addresses, service area designations, or material category classifications without submitting a manual inquiry.
-Access to self-service functions requires prior registration and identity verification through the directory's professional onboarding process.
+Provider Network provider self-service is available for registered professionals seeking to update business addresses, service area designations, or material category classifications without submitting a manual inquiry.
+Access to self-service functions requires prior registration and identity verification through the provider network's professional onboarding process.

-The directory does not maintain a public telephone line.
+The provider network does not maintain a public telephone line.
 All formal correspondence, including regulatory inquiries from government agencies and press inquiries, is handled through email or the submission form to create an auditable record of the exchange.

 Report a Data Error or Correction